-Fujifilm X-E3 versus Panasonic LX100
+Fujifilm X-E3 vs Panasonic LX100

-The Fujifilm X-E3 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in September 2017 and September 2014.
+The Fujifilm X-E3 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in September 2017 and September 2014.
 The X-E3 is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 The cameras are based on an APS-C (X-E3) and a Four Thirds (LX100) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 12.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 12.7 MP.

 Body comparison: Fujifilm X-E3 vs Panasonic LX100

 An illustration of the physical size and weight of the Fujifilm X-E3 and the Panasonic LX100 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (15 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the LX100 are weather-sealed.